-A "No-Fuss" fundraiser at the beginning of each school year funds the PAC budget.
+Historically, parent volunteers have asked their fellow parents to contribute to a "No-Fuss" fundraiser at the beginning of each school year to fund the PAC budget.
 Through this fundraiser, families make a one-time donation in addition to their tuition payment in October.
-Historically, the funds have been used to support:
+A few examples of the ways parents have used the funds include: